oktaytuncay/Kubernetes/kubernetes.md

 The wear app displays the apparel webpage at `http://<wear-service>:<port>/`

 We must configure Ingress to access the below URLs.
-When user visits the URL on the left, her/his request should be forwarded internally to the actual URL on the right.
+When a user visits the URL on the left, her/his request should be forwarded internally to the actual URL on the right.

 |URL for User|Actual URL|
 |------------|----------|